kglazko/REACHProgram/README.md

 * The game logic- and the updates to the `game`, `game_menu`, and `profile` templates as the game is played- lives within `main.py`.
 Login/sign-up related work lives within `auth.py`.

 ### Databases
 * I tried to minimize hard-coding.
-As a result, I added to the auth tutorial's `model.py` to create a table for user preferences, a game object, and guess attempts.
+As a result, I added to the auth tutorial's `model.py` to create a tables for user preferences, a game object, and guess attempts.
 ```
 class User(UserMixin, db.Model):
     id = db.Column(db.Integer, primary_key=True) # primary keys are required by SQLAlchemy